Lemonblast/Cbor4Php/README.md

 CBOR data tags are ignored during the decode process.
 Decoding a null value or empty string will result in a null return value.

+## Testing
+To run unit tests, simply clone this repository and run `composer install` followed by `php vendor/bin/phpunit` in the project directory.